towczare/jvm-examples/03_JIT/README.md

 }
 ```
 2. Compile, run class and  create chart as before.
+3. Spot the lowest numbers?
+When do they drop?
+4. Now try to make `CHUNK_SIZE` higher and update code to `10_000`
+5. Compile and run again.
+Generate chart and compare.
+What did you notice?
 Can you spot levels of code maturity?
 How JIT optimized the code?